hyeonahc/job-search/README.md

 3. **Communication with back-end developers**

    Throughout the project, I found it difficult to understand the back-end developer (Even though it was in my native language, Korean) There were some new terms and a situation I never experienced before.
-I learned that it’s important to understand the bigger picture, the overall web development process, and to communicate with back-end developers as well as understand how the client-side receives the data from the back-end.
+I learned that it’s important to understand the bigger picture, overall web development process, and to communicate with back-end developers as well as understand how the client side receives the data from the back end.

 ### Areas of improvement

-1. **Add .gitignore file in the beginning of the project**
+1. **Add a .gitignore file at the beginning of the project**

-   I added .gitignore file later in the project which led to including unnecessary files(cache, node_mdules) in the git history.
+   I added a .gitignore file later in the project which led to including unnecessary files(cache, node_mdules) in the git history.

 2. **Make the meaningful commit**